 - This event has passed.

-Don’t miss out on this opportunity to learn about how to manage internal parasites for your goats and to safely administer veterinary medication!
+Don’t miss out on this opportunity to learn about farm planning and low stress handling!

-- New biosecurity signs and how this protects you
+- New Biosecurity Signage and how this protects you

 Food will be provided so registration is essential!